 The gardens of the Italian lakes fall into two categories: the formal, terraced, parterred, allegoried and enclosed summer residences of native landowners; and the expansive, landscaped villa grounds of the rich and splendid.
 Some are small, others huge; some ostentatious, others retiring; some immaculate, others picturesquely mouldering.
 Many are the former homes of Austrian aristocrats, Napoleonic grandees, bel canto composers or British seasonal emigrants.
 All respond to the setting, gazing out across bays and peninsulas, or up to mountain scenery of heroic dimensions.

 The tour is divided between Lake Como and Lake Maggiore.
 Lake Como, the home of Pliny, is intensely romantic: Shelley, Bellini and Stendhal found inspiration here on the shores of a long and slender lake divided in three parts.
 The little town of Bellagio surveys all three from its glittering headland, and provides a convenient (and luxurious) base for visiting the lakeside villa gardens.

 Lake Maggiore is altogether broader and more open, extending northwards into Switzerland, with the air of an inland sea.
 The great western bay includes the famous Borromean Islands, among them the contrasting garden retreats of Isola Bella and Isola Madre.
 As early as 1686 Bishop Burnet gushed that these were ‘certainly the loveliest spots of ground in the World, there is nothing in all Italy that can be compared to them’.

 Our tour is scheduled at a time of the year when there is the possibility of clear, brilliant sunshine.
 Each lake, each shore, each promontory and island, has its own character, but everywhere is pervaded by the abundance of light, perfume and natural beauty.

-April, Bellagio.
-Fly at midday (British Airways) from London Heathrow to Milan.
+Bellagio.
+Fly at c.
+10.30am (British Airways) from London Heathrow to Milan.
 Drive to Bellagio on Lake Como.
 First of three nights in Bellagio.